 Albania is not necessarily one of the typical travel destinations and most people even consider the country to be dangerous.
 Completely wrongly because the country is the undiscovered pearl of the Balkans.
 The small state in the south of the Balkan Peninsula promises lonely beaches, exciting cities, and a diverse culture.
 But nature lovers will also get their money’s worth here.
 In fact, untouched nature and wild fauna are waiting to be explored.
 Mountain landscapes with an altitude of over 600 meters extend over half of the national territory.
 In addition, in the north of the country are the Prokletije.
 This mountain range, which is often referred to as the Albanian Alps, is home to gigantic mountains and breathtaking landscapes.
 At almost 2700 meters, the Jezerca is the highest mountain that lies entirely in Albania.
 The foot of the mountain lies in the idyllic Shala valley, in which the mountain village of Theth is located.
-Theth is well developed for tourism and offers many opportunities to explore the area.
-Here you can find, for example, the 30-meter high Grunas waterfall or the 60 meter deep gorge of the same name.
+Theth is well developed for tourism and offers many opportunities for hiking.
+In Theth you can find sights like the 30-meter high Grunas waterfall or the 60 meter deep gorge of the same name.
 The syri i Kaltër, a dreamlike waterfall that one would only expect to find in subtropical countries, is particularly popular.
 On my travel blog about Albania I will introduce you to an exciting hike to this idyllic waterfall, which is also called the Blue Eye.
+I am happy that you made it onto my travel blog and I hope you enjoy reading my travelogue.

 20 km (around 6 hours)